Johan Cruyff: Style of play: The total footballer

 The team orchestrator, Cruyff was a creative playmaker with a gift for timing passes.
 Nominally, he played centre-forward in this system and was a prolific goalscorer, but dropped deep to confuse his markers or moved to the wing to great effect.
 In the 1974 World Cup final between West Germany and the Netherlands, from the kick-off, the Dutch monopolised ball possession.
 At the start of the move that led to the opening goal, Cruyff picked up the ball in his own half.
 The Dutch captain, who was nominally a centre-forward, was the deepest Dutch outfield player, and after a series of passes, he set off on a run from the centre circle into the West German box.
-Unable to stop Cruyff by fair means, Uli Hoeness brought Cruyff down, conceding a penalty scored by Johan Neeskens.
+Unable to stop Cruyff by fair means, Uli Hoeneß brought Cruyff down, conceding a penalty scored by Johan Neeskens.
 The first German to thus touch the ball was goalkeeper Sepp Maier picking the ball out of his own net.
+This free centre-forward role in which Cruyff operated has retroactively been compared to the "false 9" position in contemporary football, by pundits such as Jamie Rainbow of World Soccer magazine.
 Due to the way Cruyff played the game, he is still referred to as "the total footballer".

 Cruyff was known for his technical ability, speed, acceleration, dribbling and vision, possessing an awareness of his teammates' positions as an attack unfolded.
 "Football consists of different elements: technique, tactics and stamina", he told the journalists Henk van Dorp and Frits Barend, in one of the interviews collected in their book Ajax, Barcelona, Cruyff.
 "There are some people who might have better technique than me, and some may be fitter than me, but the main thing is tactics.
 With most players, tactics are missing.
 You can divide tactics into insight, trust and daring.
 In the tactical area, I think I just have more than most other players."
 On the concept of technique in football, Cruyff once said: "Technique is not being able to juggle a ball 1,000 times.
 Anyone can do that by practising.
 Then you can work in the circus.
 Technique is passing the ball with one touch, with the right speed, at the right foot of your team mate."